vasilogi/vasilogi/README.md

 ### Visiting Researcher, *University College London, London* | Oct 2019 – Apr 2020

+-	Perform large parallel molecular dynamics simulations to study the stability of drug substances.

 ## 🌱 What I'm Learning

 I'm currently expanding my knowledge in areas like deep learning, Azure cloud computing, and data engineering to build more comprehensive and cutting-edge solutions for the industry.